Guide To Belgium Post Study Work Visa

 belgium post study work visa

-Belgium provides international students with a high-quality education system, affordable living, and diverse opportunities attracting a good number of students from all over the world to the country for education.
-The students once done with the education program sometimes desire to stay back and look for career options in the country.
-However, student visa comes with certain limitations, to combat these limitations and allow the students to live and search for jobs freely in the country post-study work visa was introduced.
-Learn everything about the post-study work visa through the following blog.
+Belgium provides international students with a high-quality education system, affordable living, and diverse opportunities, attracting a good number of students from all over the world.
+The students, after graduation, sometimes want to stay back and look for career options in the country.
+However, a student visa comes with certain limitations and challenges when it comes to offering post-study work rights to international students.
+To combat these limitations and allow the students to live and search for jobs freely in the country, a post-study work visa was introduced.
+These visas allow international students to stay back in the country to find employment for upto certain time duration, i.e. 12 months to 24 months.
+Let’s learn everything about the post-study work visa through the following blog.

 Read About: Study In Belgium

-If you have recently graduated from Belgium and need the Search Year Residence permit, you need to meet the following eligibility requirements:
+If you have recently graduated from Belgium and need the Year of Research (Research year after completion of studies) permit, you need to meet the following eligibility requirements:

-• You must be having student resident permit for your duration of stay in the country as a student
+• You must have a student resident permit for your duration of stay in the country as a student

-• You have obtained a bachelor’s, master’s, or doctoral degree from a Belgian University or hogeschool in the previous year
+• You have obtained a bachelor’s or master’s degree from a University in Belgium in the previous year

 • You must have sufficient funds to sustain your life in Belgium for the whole year.
 You must be able to show proof of having 789 EUR each month.